Zigeunerweisen

 Zigeunerweisen (Gypsy Airs, Aires gitanos), Op.
 20, is a musical composition for violin and orchestra written in 1878 by the Spanish composer Pablo de Sarasate.
 It was premiered the same year in Leipzig, Germany.
 Like his contemporaries, Sarasate misidentified Hungarian folk music with the "gypsy music" of the Romani people, and the themes in the piece are not of Romani origin, but were all actually adapted from Hungarian music pieces: for instance, the third section borrows a melody by Hungarian composer Elemér Szentirmay (1836–1908), and the last section uses a theme from Franz Liszt's Hungarian Rhapsody No. 13, in the rhythm of the csárdás.

 As one of Sarasate's most popular compositions and a favorite among violin virtuosos, the work has remained a staple on records at least since Sarasate himself recorded it in 1904, in collaboration with fellow composer Juan Manén as the accompanying pianist in the aforementioned recording, although the 3rd movement was omitted due to time constraints of records.
 Sarasate's voice is briefly heard in the middle of the record.
-Before the thunderous 4th movement, the following sentence can be heard: "Abajo el pedal de la sordina".
+Before the 4th movement, the following sentence can be heard: "Baja el pedal de la sordina." ("Lower the damper pedal.")
 It has been recorded by a large number of violinists.